Parma Senior High School

-Parma Senior High School (alternatively known as PSH or Parma High School), is one of three public high schools in the Parma City School District in Parma, Ohio.
-The school is a member of the Northeast Ohio Conference.
+Parma Senior High School (alternatively known as PSH or Parma High School) was one of three public high schools in the Parma City School District in Parma, Ohio.
+The school was a member of the Northeast Ohio Conference.
 The Parma Board of Education was moved into the high school in Fall 2006.

-Parma Senior High School athletic teams are known as the Redmen and compete in the Great Lakes Conference.
+Parma Senior High School athletic teams were known as the Redmen and compete in the Great Lakes Conference.

-The school will be closing after the 2022-2023 school year.
+The school closed following the 2022-23 school year.
+It was demolished in 2024.

 History

 It was formerly the Parma Schaaf High School.